-Zebra Mussels Task Force Project Summary
+Zebra Mussels Task Force Project

 The zebra mussel (Dreissena polymorpha) is considered an aquatic invasive species.
 It was accidentally introduced to North America in the late 1980’s by commercial shipping vessels carrying freshwater ballast from the Black or Caspian Sea region of Eastern Europe.
 Within ten years of its discovery in Lake Erie in 1987, the zebra mussel had spread throughout much of central and eastern North America.
 Zebra mussels which attach themselves to solid objects (such as boat hulls) have caused ecological and economic damage throughout North America.
 Once established in a waterbody, they have the potential to alter basic ecosystem functions such as nutrient cycling and may transport harmful contaminants.